Mind-Hochschul-Netzwerk/mhn-ansible/readme.md

 ## When using Local Ansible installation (not in Pipenv)

-It may be required to manually install the required role collections:
+It may be required to manually install the required ansible roles and collections:

 ```shell
 ansible-galaxy install -r requirements.yml
 ```